TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 23/Job 23.7.md

 ---

-There the upright might reason with him; So should I be delivered for ever from my judge.
+There the upright might reason with him, so I should be delivered forever from my judge.